Privacy Notice - Prevent Multi-Agency Panels for Safeguarding and Wellbeing Purposes

 Partner agency information requests

-Child or adult safeguarding / risk management meetings.
+Child or adult safeguarding / risk management meetings

 This will vary depending on the individual circumstances of each situation, however the likely lawful bases that may be applied are: